Philipbear/msbuddy/README.md

 `msbuddy` is developed for molecular formula annotation in mass spectrometry-based small molecule analysis.
 * `msbuddy` is able to provide formula annotations for:
-  * metabolic features with or without MS1 isotopic pattern
+  * queries with or without MS1 isotopic pattern
-  * metabolic features with or without MS/MS spectra
+  * queries with or without MS/MS spectra
   * both positive and negative ionization modes
+The minimum requirement is a single _m/z_ value and its ionization polarity.
 * `msbuddy` enables:
   * candidate space shrinkage via bottom-up MS/MS interrogation
   * accurate formula annotation via machine learning